Pregnancy Odds: From Ovulation to Birth

 The highest probability of fertilization occurs on the day of ovulation.
 But because sperm can survive for about 5 days in your uterus, the fertile window extends from about 9 days after the first day of your period, for about 6 days.
 Thus, intercourse during the 5 days preceding ovulation, and the day following ovulation, can result in fertilization.

 Assuming you have successfully fertilized your egg, the probability of implantation is about 30%.
 This is the lowest probability of any phase, making it the biggest bottleneck to a successful pregnancy (Refs 1, 4).

 The good news is that once your egg successfully implants into the wall of your uterus, the likelihood of making it to term are pretty high (about 67%).
 A gambler would take those odds any day!

-What are the Odds of Making it to 8 Weeks Pregnant?
+The Odds of Making it to 8 Weeks Pregnant

 Once your egg has successfully implanted itself and divided into the beginnings of an embryo and placenta, the odds of making it to the 8 week mark (or the first ultrasound) are about 76% (Refs 1, 4).